ShauryaRawat10/Data-Engineering/Azure Cloud/Introduction/ADF.md

 - Visual designer to allow your transformations and going to be part of pipeline
 - Run on Apache Spark Cluster
 - Once transformation is done, it destroys the apache spark cluster

+## Data Flow transformations
+- Data Sink Cache: When you want to store immediate value from target table for processing like get(max(customerId)) before incrementing it
+- Join
+- Select
+- Filter
+- Derived Column
+- Surrogate
+- Flatten : expand array elements in JSOn documents (Unroll by, unroll root, )
+- Source/Sink

+## ADF Pipeline Task
+- Delete Task: When you want to get rid of Directories/folder/files after processing
+-